buzzqw/TUS/OBSS/markdown-separati/en/38-rules-on-magic-items.md

 Alternatively, they may be tools created in the last days of the first era when, having learned the rudiments of magic, some genius and Devotee managed to exploit technology with magic, managed to *magically* activate a technological apparatus.

-So let's not be surprised to find objects that can be recharged, even if for a short time, with *Shocking Grasp*, or functioning vehicles when struck by a *Lightning Bolt*.
+So let' \*\*s not be surprised to find objects that can be recharged, even if for a short time, with *Shocking Grasp*, or functioning vehicles when struck by a *Lightning Bolt*.

 These objects will be rare and precious, almost like a dose of still-active antibiotic.
 Feel free to create *technomagical* objects, taking inspiration from the modern world and science fiction to create amazing useful items for your adventure.

 ---